 - Produced with the innovative method of proton resonance.

 Silicon in the body

 The human body contains about 1-2 grams of silicon.
 It is therefore the third most common trace element in the organism after iron and zinc.

 Silicon is essential for humans.
-However, it cannot form itself, but must be taken up with food and/or supplements, preferably in its colloidal form.
+However, it cannot form itself, but must be taken up with food and/or supplements.

 Silicon is indispensable

 The body needs silicon to build and maintain

 - elasticity and strength of arterial and venous walls